 Beta-alanine (or β-alanine) is a popular supplement among endurance and strength athletes.
 It would have a beneficial effect on muscle endurance.
 But is that true?
 And does that help you as a strength athlete?

-2. You may also benefit from beta-alanine supplementation in your strength training, but only with relatively long-term efforts, such as long sets (dropsets, supersets, metabolic finishers) and circuit training.
+2. You may also benefit from beta-alanine supplementation in your strength training, but only with relatively long-lasting efforts, such as long sets (drop sets, supersets, metabolic finishers) and circuit training.
+It is doubtful whether beta-alanine also has an effect on a typical hypertrophy program (8-15 reps, 1-3 minutes rest, etc.).

-3. The recommended dose is 2-6 grams per day, preferably taken with a meal.
+3. The recommended dose is 2-6 grams per day, preferably taken during a meal.

 WHAT IS BETA-ALANINE AND HOW DOES IT WORK?